estelle/csstdg/transforms.md

 > [[ Figure XX.
 The rotational effects of using various transform origins. ]]

 The one transform type that isn’t really affected by changing the transform origin is translation.
 If you push an element around with `translate()`, or its cousins like `translateX()` and `translateY()`, it’s going to end up in the same place regardless of where the transform origin is located.
 If that’s all the transforming you plan to do, then setting the transform origin is irrelevant.
+If you ever do anything besides translating, though, the origin will matter.
+Use it wisely.

 ## Choosing a 3D Style

+If you’re setting elements to be transformed through three dimensions—using, say, `translate3d()` or `rotateY()`—you probably expect that the elements will be presented as though they’re in a 3D space.
+And yet, this is not the default behavior.
+By default, everything looks flat no matter what you do.
+Fortunately, this can be overridden with the `transform-style` property.

 ---